-1. Introduction 2
+1. .
+Introduction 2

-Н low to become an ECVS Diplomate 2
+Но ow to become an ECVS Diplomate 2

 2. ECVS Training Programmes 5

-S tandard Veterinary Surgery Residency Programme (SVSRP) 5
+Sta andard Veterinary Surgery Residency Programme (SVSRP) 5

-A lternate Veterinary Surgery Training Programme (AVSTP) 5
+Alt ternate Veterinary Surgery Training Programme (AVSTP) 6

-3. How to establish a Standard VSRP 7
+How to establish a Standard VSRP

-D efinitions 7
+finitions

-Н low to establish a Standard VSRP 7
+Но ow to establish a Standard VSRP 7

-4. How to establish a Dual-site Standard VSRP
+4. How to establish a Dual-site Standard VSRP 9

-D efinitions 8
+De finitions 9

-Н low to establish a Dual-site Standard VSRP 9
+Но ow to establish a Dual-site Standard VSRP 9

-5. How to establish an Alternate VSTP
+5. .
+How to establish an Alternate VSTP 11

-Н low to establish an ASVTP 11
+Но ow to establish an ASVTP 11

-6. How to maintain a Standard (Single and Dual-site) VSRP and ASVTP 11
+6. How to maintain a Standard (Single and Dual-site) VSRP and ASVTP 12

-7. How to enrol a new Resident into an approved Standard VSRP 12
+7. How to enrol a new Resident into an approved Standard VSRP 13

-8. Elements of the ECVS training programmes 13
+Elements of the ECVS Training Programmes

-E lement 1: Duration of Training 13
+ement 1: Duration of Training

-E lement 2: Supervision by ECVS Diplomate 13
+ement 2: Supervision by ECVS Diplomate

-lement 3: Case load of adequate size, standard and variety
+Ele ement 3: Case load of adequate size, standard and variety 16

-E lement 4: Supervised training in Anaesthesia 21
+ement 4: Supervised training in Anaesthesia

-E lement 5: Supervised training in Diagnostic Imaging 22
+Ele ement 5: Supervised training in Diagnostic Imaging 23

-E lement 6: Supervised training in Pathology 23
+Ele ement 6: Supervised training in Pathology 25

-E lement 7: Supervised training in Internal Medicine 25
+Εle ement 7: Supervised training in Internal Medicine 26

-E lement 8: Presentation and Publication of Clinical Research
+ement 8: Presentation and Publication of Clinical Research

-Publications Presentations -
+PublicationsPresentations

-E lement 9: Participate in Continuing Education meetings
+Ele ement 9: Participate in Continuing Education meetings 32

-9. How to report to ECVS
+9. How to report to ECVS 32

-1 -

-2
+1) Large Animals (all existing and new applicants) 32

+2) Small Animals only

-a) For new applicants from 1st of August 2019 onwards b) For Residents started before 1st July 2019 29
+a) For new applicants from 1st of August 2019 onwardsb) For Residents started before 1st July 2019 32

 10. Appeal process

 10. 11.

-11. 12.
 Guidelines for the use of ECVS Diplomate status

-12. Humane care and use of animals
+11. 12 Humane care and use of animals 40